briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

-5. _(e)_ **Street Design.** The arrangement, character, extent, width, grade, construction and location of all streets shall conform to the standards and specifications of the Village Engineer and to Chapters 901 to 905.
+5. _(e)_ **Street Design.** The arrangement, character, extent, width, grade, construction and location of all streets shall conform to the standards and specifications of the Village Engineer and to [Chapters 901][CFCO 901] to [905][CFCO 905].
 They shall be considered in their relation to existing and planned streets, so that the entire area can be served with a coordinated public street system.
 The width of the right of way should be provided so that all underground utilities can be located outside of pavement areas.

 6. _(f)_ **Street Classification.**